abertschi/abertschi.ch/hugo/content/blog/2022-08_postcards/postcards.md

 ### Receiving Cards from Strangers
 [Postcard-love](https://postcard.abertschi.ch/) is a small web application to upload an image and write some text.
-Cards uploaded on the site are then enqueued and sent to my home address using the afremoentioned projects.
+Cards uploaded on the site are then enqueued and sent to my home address using the aforementioned projects.

 [![postcards](/blog/2022-08_postcards/postcard-love.png)](https://github.com/abertschi/postcard-love/blob/master/.assets/postcard-love-ui.pdf)
 {{<caption >}} Webapp to send free cards.
 See more design assets and the source-code